 The Plaintiffs reiterate the requirements of the Ethics Act as well as the protections of the Plaintiffs under Article 3, Section 10, of the Constitution of the State of West Virginia.
 The Plaintiffs are constitutionally protected from abuse of process by public employees and Plaintiffs are protected from criminal violations which affect the Plaintiffs by actions and omissions of a public employee in his official public capacity and authority and by the agency he serves.

-Respondents have raised issues of false swearing (West Virginia Code §61-5-2) and perjury (West Virginia Code §61-5-1) supported by particular facts and documents which demonstrate statutory violations by Ayersman against your Respondents which were condoned by the State Fire Marshal's Office.
+Respondents have raised issues of false swearing (West Virginia Code §61-5-2) and perjury (West Virginia Code §61-5-1) supported by particular facts and documents which demonstrate statutory violations by Ayersman against your Respondents which were condoned by the State

+Fire Marshal's Office.
 The direct superior of Ayersman, George Harms, is a past employee of Harris and FSI.
 George Harms was complicit in the actions of Ayersman against your Plaintiffs as the superior state employee of Ayersman.
 The Fire Marshal himself, Tyree, gave false information to the Ethics Commission to protect the unlawful actions of Ayersman demonstrated within the letter from Andrew Herrick dated October 11, 2017.
 JA 01024-1026; SA 273-275.
-The letter of David E. Gilbert, Assistant Attorney General, dated March 9, 2018, (SA 63-68) and Rule 45 Objection to a Subpoena issued on behalf of the Plaintiffs below demonstrate the hypocrisy of the Fire Marshal's Office in claiming that the protocols, rules, guidelines, and directive of the State Fire Marshal's Office are somehow "privileged as government secrets" (SA 67) yet Assistant Fire Marshal Ayersman spills his guts on not only every fact he obtains through his investigation, but also every conclusion he makes based on those facts to his private employers, FSI and the Erie Insurance Company.
+The letter of David E. Gilbert, Assistant Attorney General, dated March 9, 2018, (SA 63-68) and Rule 45 Objection to a Subpoena issued on behalf of the Plaintiffs below demonstrate the hypocrisy of the Fire Marshal's Office in claiming that the protocols, rules, guidelines, and directive of the State Fire Marshal's Office are somehow "privileged as government secrets" (SA 67) yet Assistant Fire Marshal Aversman spills his guts on not only every fact he obtains through his investigation, but also every conclusion he makes based on those facts to his private employers, FSI and the Erie Insurance Company.
 Phillip Jones, the investigator in charge for the Erie Insurance Company was present and participated in each of the inspections undertaken by Ayersman at the Wratchford home.
 JA 01013-1014.
-At page 66 of the Erie Claims Management System File, (CMSF) (JA 01013) Phillip Jones acknowledged that on February 24, 2017, Ayersman "walked me through the scene of this fire" with conclusions by

-Ayersman to Jones.
-Ayersman acknowledged by email dated February 27, 2017, (JA 01017) attached to Plaintiffs' Response to Motion for Summary Judgment of the Fire Marshal below.
-Exhibit 3, "I briefed Phil on my findings from the other day." referring to the inspection of February 24, 2017.
+At page 66 of the Erie Claims Management System File, (CMSF) (JA 01013) Phillip Jones acknowledged that on February 24, 2017, Ayersman "walked me through the scene of this fire" with conclusions by Ayersman to Jones.
+Ayersman acknowledged by email dated February 27, 2017, (JA 01017) attached to Plaintiffs' Response to Motion for Summary Judgment of the Fire Marshal below, Exhibit 3, "I briefed Phil on my findings from the other day." referring to the inspection of February 24, 2017.
 Clearly, Ayersman was subservient to Jones, representative of his Erie master, by allowing Jones to be present in each inspection to oversee the performance of his retained experts, including the employee of FSI, Ayersman, acting in his "official capacity" as an Assistant West Virginia State Fire Marshal.
-The cited confirming documents from Erie are part of the Ayersman investigation file reviewed by his superiors prior to filing criminal charges.
+The cited documents from Erie have been reviewed by Ayersman's superiors at the Fire Marshal's Office.
 Therefore the Fire Marshal's Office had notice of these actions as well as the conflicting employment of Ayersman.
-Ayersman is guilty as sin of violations of the Ethics Act, and Ayersman's superiors at the West Virginia State Fire Marshal's Office condoned each and every action by Aversman in those violations.
+Ayersman is guilty as sin of violations of the Ethics Act, and Ayersman's superiors at the West Virginia State Fire

+Marshal's Office condoned each and every action by Ayersman in those violations.
 The reason is clear.
-George Harms, the direct superior of Ayersman, was also an employee of FSI and Harris, and the Fire Marshal, Tyree, condoned and covered up the interactions of Ayersman with his private employers during the official investigation of the Wratchford fire as demonstrated within the letter of Herrick dated October 11, 2017.
+George Harms, the direct superior of Ayersman was also an employee of FSI and Harris, and the Fire Marshal, Tyree, condoned and covered up the interactions of Ayersman with his private employer during the official investigation of the Wratchford fire as demonstrated within the letter of Herrick dated October 11, 2017.
 JA 01024-1026.
-Ayersman and the Fire Marshal's Office knowingly abused the legal and constitutional rights of the Respondents and Ayersman admitted his knowledge that he was violating policies and statutory law.
-JA 00946.
+Ayersman and the Fire Marshal's Office knowingly abused the legal and constitutional rights of the Respondents.